-

 Székelyvarság

-Székelyvarság (in Romanian: Vărșag) is one of the most unique mountain settlements in Harghita County, where the closeness to nature, the traditions of forestry, and Szekler hospitality create a harmonious unity.
-The village is characterised by its scattered homesteads, forming an organic network of hundreds of smaller, remote properties instead of being a single-street village, making it the largest of its kind in Transylvania.
-This settlement structure has shaped the lifestyle of its inhabitants for centuries – independence, living close to nature, and self-sufficiency remain cherished values to this day.
+Székelyvarság (in Romanian: Vărșag) is one of the most unique mountain settlements in Harghita County, where the closeness to nature, the traditions of forestry, and Székely hospitality come together in perfect harmony.
+The village is characterised by its scattered farmsteads, forming an organic network of hundreds of smaller, remote homesteads instead of being a single-street village, making it the largest of its kind in Transylvania.
+This settlement structure has shaped the lifestyle of its inhabitants for centuries – independence, closeness to nature, and self-sufficiency remain cherished values to this day.
 The crystal-clear air, babbling mountain streams, and rich wildlife offer an experience that is increasingly rare in our urbanised world.
-Situated at an altitude of 850–1,000 metres above sea level, on the western slopes of the Harghita Mountains, the village provides excellent opportunities for hiking, forest cycling, or even snowmobiling in winter.
-Varság is renowned not only for the famous pilgrimage site, the Jesus Spring, but also for the Csorgókő Waterfall, a special corner of untouched nature that attracts visitors.
-The local community’s economy has been tied to the forests for centuries – charcoal burning, woodworking, and traditional crafts are still living skills here.
-Székelyvarság is also famous for its handmade wooden shingles: crafted by local artisans, these durable roofing materials are made from natural resources and blend perfectly with the architectural heritage of the region.
+The village, situated at an altitude of 850–1,000 metres above sea level on the western slopes of the Harghita Mountains, provides excellent opportunities for hiking, forest cycling, or even snowmobiling in winter.
+Varság is known not only for the famous pilgrimage site of the Jesus Well but also for the Csorgókő Waterfall, which attracts visitors as a special corner of untouched nature.
+The local community's economy has been tied to the forests for centuries – charcoal burning, woodworking, and traditional crafts are still living skills here.
+Székelyvarság is also renowned for its handmade wooden shingles: crafted by local artisans, these durable roofing elements are made from natural materials and blend seamlessly with the architectural heritage of the region.
 Visitors can gain insight into these centuries-old crafts and directly purchase local products – thereby supporting the economic sustainability of the community.
-Székelyvarság is an ideal destination for slow tourism: every visit here is a journey back to nature and oneself.
-The community’s goal is for tourism to create value rather than burden – for both guests and locals.
-The commitment to sustainability is evident not only in protecting nature but also in preserving built heritage, implementing energy- and water-saving solutions, and prioritising local food.
-Those who visit Székelyvarság will find not just a destination but a community that welcomes them with open arms and works consciously to create a liveable, sustainable future – for themselves and for those who come here.
+Székelyvarság is an ideal destination for slow tourism: every visit here is a kind of return to nature and oneself.
+The community aims for tourism to create value rather than impose a burden – for both visitors and locals alike.
+The commitment to sustainability is evident not only in the protection of nature but also in preserving built heritage, promoting energy and water-saving solutions, and prioritising local food.
+Those who visit Székelyvarság will find not just a destination but a community that welcomes them with open arms and whose members are consciously working towards creating a liveable, sustainable future – for themselves and for those who come here.

 Arrival